Compact Dynamical Foliations: Compact Foliations

 \begin{proof} It suffices to show that $\Ws{L_x}$\ is closed inside the center stable manifold where it is contained.
 Take a sequence $(z_n)_n$\ in $\Ws{L_x}$ converging to a point $z\in \Wcs{x}$.
-Now consider an open set $U$ such that $\Fc|U$ is homeomorphic to the trivial foliation and let $P_z$ be the plaque through $z$.
+Consider a foliation box $U$ of \Fc\ around $z$ and denote by $P_z$ corresponding plaque.
 For $n$ sufficiently large, $z_n\in U$ and hence there exist a stable manifold of a point in $L_x$\ that intersects $P_z$.
 Since it was assumed that $\Ws{L_x}$\ is complete, we conclude that $L_z\subset \Ws{L_x}$, and in particular $z\in\Ws{L_x}$.
 Thus $\Ws{L_x}$\ is closed. \end{proof}

 \begin{remark} In the case of 3-manifolds the previous Proposition was proved in \cite{Tranph}. \end{remark}